bab3l/terraform-provider-netbox/internal/TEST_REFACTORING_PATTERN.md

 - Test coverage varies by resource complexity (e.g., cable: 1 test, aggregate: 5 tests)
 - All resources should have the 4 standard unit tests
 - Acceptance test count depends on resource's use cases and reference fields
+- All acceptance tests should include cleanup registration to prevent state pollution
+- Consistency tests are particularly important for resources with complex reference attributes